-Terminal 1, airside, Floor 1 Departures, Sky Centre
+Location: Terminal 1, airside, Floor 1 Departures, Sky Centre

 Terminal 1 is a shopper’s paradise, offering plenty of shops if you need to do some last minute shopping.
 We recommend Thinking Barcelona for unique Catalan products that represent the culture of Barcelona and the province of Catalunya.

 For wonderful textiles, check out La Mallorquina for locally crafted quilts, towels, and the like.

 Showers are available in the Lounges Pau Casals, Joan Miró and Business centre (for more information view the benefit "Lounges") and in the air rooms of the airport hotel, Terminal 1, floor 1.